Emergency at Ben Gurion? Clear, fast guidance even late at night. Go to emergency page

 If you do not know an answer, say so rather than guessing.

 Repeated questions are often a consistency check rather than a sign of hostility.
 Answer in the same words if possible.
-If you need a moment to recall a date, say so calmly.
+If you need a moment to recall a date, say so clearly.
 This approach shows transparency and reduces the chance of accidental contradictions that can make the situation worse.

 Practical checklist